 Note that you cannot have a Chase Sapphire Preferred and a Chase Sapphire Reserve open at the same time.
 But if you have the Chase Sapphire Preferred and it has been more than 48 months since you last received a welcome bonus, you can downgrade to a no annual fee Freedom Unlimited and then open the Chase Sapphire Reserve.
 In order to do this, you would need to be under 5/24.

-The Chase Sapphire Preferred earns 2 points per dollar on travel, and the lower annual fee and higher welcome bonus make it a more appealing card than the Chase Sapphire Reserve.
+The Chase Sapphire Preferred earns 2 or 5 points per dollar on travel, and the lower annual fee and higher welcome bonus make it a more appealing card than the Chase Sapphire Reserve.

 - Currency earned: Chase Ultimate Rewards